nf-core/website/markdown/about.md

 - Gisela Gabernet ([@ggabernet](https://github.com/ggabernet))
 - Harshil Patel ([@drpatelh](https://github.com/drpatelh))

-#### Core team
+#### Core team {#core}

 The core team are community members that have demonstrated a continued commitment to the nf-core community.
 New members will be invited to be a part of the core team based on contributions, expereince, and engamgent with the community.
 New members will be voted into the core team by the current core team.
+The core team will aim to have representation from different genders, geography, and employers (academia, industry and clinical).

 Core team members will appear as organization members on the GitHub organization and have administrator access.
 Significant community decisions will be made by committee vote.
 Any decision made by the core team without a clear majority will be passed to the steering committee.